barebox/barebox/Documentation/boards/mxs.rst

 Booting from USB
 ----------------

-If enabled in *menuconfig* → *System Type*, barebox builds the *imx-usb-loader* tool (derived from the *sbloader* tool from the rockbox project), which can load images onto MXS SoCs over USB.
+If enabled in *menuconfig* → *Host Tools*, barebox builds the *imx-usb-loader* tool, which can load images onto MXS SoCs over USB.
 (Refer to the documentation of your board how to get it into USB boot mode.)

 If the board is connected to the PC and started in USB boot mode, it should show up in lsusb::